-- i.
-EMAIL SUBMISSION (only when a Contract is the requested form of agreement): - (1) Proposals requesting a Contract may be emailed directly to: usarmy.rtp.aro.mbx.baa@mail.mil.
+i.
+EMAIL SUBMISSION (for Contracts only):

+(1) Contracts may be emailed directly to usarmy.rtp.aro.mbx.baa@mail.mil.
 Do not email full proposals to the TPOC.
-All emailed proposals must adhere to the format requirements and contain the information outlined in Section II.D.2.e of this BAA. - (2) The applicant must include with its proposal submission the representations required by Section II.F.2.a.i of this BAA.
+All emailed proposals must adhere to the format requirements and contain the information outlined in Section II.D.2.e of this BAA.

+(2) The applicant must include with its proposal submission the representations required by Section II.F.2.a.i of this BAA.
 The representations must include applicant point of contact (POC) information and be signed by an authorized representative.
-Note: If the applicant's SAM Representations and Certifications include its response to the representations a hard copy representation is not required with proposal submission. - (3) All forms requiring signature must be completed, printed, signed, and scanned into a PDF document.
-All documents must be combined into a single PDF formatted file to be attached to the email. - (4) Proposal documents (excluding required forms) must use the following format: - Page Size $-8 \frac{1}{2} \times 11$ inches - Margins 1 inch - Spacing single - Font Times New Roman, 12 point, single-sided pages - ii.
-GRANTS.GOV SUBMISSION (For all proposals requesting Assistance.
-Proposals requesting a Contract may be submitted either via Grants.gov or email) - (1) Grants.gov Registration (See Section II.D.2.g below) must be accomplished prior to application submission in Grants.gov.
+Note: If the applicant's SAM Representations and Certifications include its response to the representations a hard copy representation is not required with proposal submission.

+(3) All forms requiring signature must be completed, printed, signed, and scanned into a PDF document.
+All documents must be combined into a single PDF formatted file to be attached to the email.

+(4) Proposal documents (excluding required forms) must use the following format:

+- Page Size $-8\frac{1}{2} \times 11$ inches

+- Margins 1 inch

+- Spacing single

+- Font Times New Roman, 12 point, single-sided pages

+ii.
+GRANTS.GOV SUBMISSION (For all Assistance Instruments.
+Contracts may be submitted via Grants.gov or via email submission)

+(1) Grants.gov Registration (See Section II.D.2.g below) must be accomplished prior to application submission in Grants.gov.